 WWE: Among the most popular sport entertainment brands.

-The WWE stock has been performing very well over the course of 2022, and while the S&P 500 is down -15 % at the time of this writing, the WWE stock is up by +38 % year to date.
+The WWE stock has been performing very well over the course of the last year.
+Since the second quarter in 2022 until the end of the first quarter in 2023, WWE shares are up 46,2 % compared to -9,3 % of the S&P 500.
 With the world opening after the pandemic and sporting rights reaching astronomical prices, there could be more leeway for WWE moving forward.
 Does it mean that it is time to add WWE to your portfolio?
 In this analysis, I will try to give the answer.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.